An Accomplished Painter Exhibiting in Washington D.C., Maryland, and Virginia

 Joan's art has been widely exhibited throughout the area.
 She has had several one-person shows at a variety of Washington, D.C. art galleries, including at The Capitol Hill Art League.
 She has also had shows at the Howard Community College in Columbia, MD, at The George Meany Center for Labor Studies in Silver Spring, MD, and at the Art League at the Torpedo Factory in Alexandria, VA.
 Her work is also featured in the Gallery "Arts On Main"

-Her work has earned numerous awards and honors.
-Included are First Place Awards from several Baltimore Watercolor Society sponsored shows, and the Juror's Choice Award from the Maryland Federation of Art sponsored show, "Art on Paper."
-Joan has been teaching at UMUC since 2000 and is now full time faculty.
-She paints in her studio at Howard County Center for the Arts, in Ellicott City, Maryland.
+Joan's work has earned her numerous awards and honors.
+This includes First Place Awards from several Baltimore Watercolor Society-sponsored shows and the Juror's Choice Award from the Maryland Federation of Art sponsored show, "Art on Paper."

 Joan has been teaching at the UMGC since 2000.
 She also paints at her art studio in Williamsburg, VA.
 If you are interested in learning more about her work or seeing samples of her paintings, check out her online gallery or contact her today.

 Check out samples of Joan's work in her online gallery.